Graph Burning: Bounds and Hardness: Variants of Graph Burning

-Now, it remains to prove that $B$ is a burning sequence of $G$.
-For the rest of the proof, ``for every $i$ with $1 \le i \le k$" is implicitly assumed whenever we mention $a_i$ or $b_i$.
-One can see that the following inequality is satisfied by the choice of $b_i$ and the fact that $d_G(u,v) = d_{H}(u,v)$ for any $\{u,v\}\in V(G)$.

-Since $G$ is an induced subgraph of $H$ and $A$ is a burning sequence of $H$, by (\ref{eqn:NbrsOfBiCoverNbrsOfAi}) we have the following:
+Since $G$ is an induced subgraph of $H$ and $A$ is a burning sequence for $H$, by (\ref{eqn:NbrsOfBiCoverNbrsOfAi}) we have:

-Since the reverse inclusion is obvious, $B$ is a burning sequence of $G$.
+Since the reverse inclusion is obvious, $B$ is a burning sequence for $G$.
 Therefore, we have the inequality $b(G) \le |B| = k = |A| = b_T(G)$, as desired. \end{proof}

-\textbf{Hardness of Total Burning}
+\textbf{Hardness of Total Burning:}

-Here, we intend to prove the hardness of the total burning problem.
-To prove this, we define a \emph{spike graph}, denoted by $G_s$, of a given graph $G$ and observe the relationship between the burning number of $G$ and total graph $T(G_s)$ of $G_s$.
+Here, we intend to prove the hardness of the total burning problem (i.e., \BNP{} on the total graphs).
+To prove this, we define a \emph{spike graph} of a given graph $G$, denoted by $G_s$, and observe the relationship between the burning numbers of $G$ and the total graph $T(G_s)$ of $G_s$ (Lemma~\ref{lem:TotalSpike}).
+A \emph{spike graph} of a graph $G$, denoted by $G_s$, is a graph obtained from $G$ such that for each vertex $v_i\in V(G)$, for $1\leq i\leq | V(G)|$, introduce a vertex $l_i$ and add an edge between $l_i$ and $v_i$, i.e., $V(G_s)=V(G)\cup \{l_i:v_i\in V(G)\}$ and $E(G_s)=E(G)\cup\{v_il_i:v_i\in V(G)\}$.
+An example of a spike graph is given in Fig.~\ref{fig:SpikeC4}.